-Football is a game with rich and enormously deep-rooted past.
+Football is a game with a rich and enormously deep-rooted past.
 A game played in over 200 countries featuring over 250 million players and followed by half of the world’s population, has some figures that have earned their place as legends.
 Guy Roux is one such name who guided AJ Auxerre (AJA) from a humble amateur team to worldwide prominence in his amazingly long over 40 years of association with the team as a coach.

 Roux’s story begins from the small city of Auxerre located at the center of France, populated by over 39,000 people.
 In 1961, the 23-year-old Guy Roux made his way as the coach of the fledgling fifth tier AJA that barely had any recognition in the French football regime.
 But when Roux departed 40 years later in 2005, the team has gone to become a national and worldwide force with a Ligue 1 title, 4 Coupes de France, 2 Intertoto Cups and several appearances in the Champions League.